Secure Windows environments with privileged access management

 - Analyze, detect, alert and respond to malicious activity occurring on Windows systems including exploitation of the Kerberos protocol

 This unique set of Windows security capabilities are delivered on a single, integrated platform designed to secure all privileged accounts including in Windows, Unix, environments whether on premises or in the cloud.
-By incorporating Windows systems accounts into a broader privileged access security strategy, organizations can gain a number of benefits, including:
+By incorporating Windows systems accounts into a broader privileged access management strategy, organizations can gain a number of benefits, including:

 - Locate all privileged Windows accounts and credentials to understand where privilege access exist and set a plan to programmatically manage and secure the environment

 - Mitigate the risk of malware entering the organization and remove everyday local administrator privileges from business users without impacting user productivity or driving up help desk costs